Skunk ape: Notable alleged sightings

 In 1929, an alleged sighting occurred at the famous and then recently constructed Perky Bat Tower at the Florida Keys.
 Witnesses reported that an unknown ape-like creature was drawn to the construction site.
 After inspecting the bat tower shortly after it had been stocked with bats, the creature shook the tower, driving off the bats before running off into the woods.

+In the small community of Bardin, in Putnam County, Florida, beginning in the 1940s, there were a number of alleged sightings of a creature that came to be known as the Bardin Booger.

 In 1942, a man in Suwanee County reported a similar creature rushing out from the brush line while he was driving down an isolated road.
 It was alleged to have grabbed onto his vehicle and beat on the running board and door for half a mile before departing.
-In the small community of Bardin, in Putnam County, Florida, beginning in the 1940s, there were a number of alleged sightings of a creature that came to be known as the Bardin Booger.

 In the 1960s, a rash of sightings in central Florida happened around Alachua County and Marion County.
 One such report from 1963 involved several members of a family encountering an ape-like creature around their rural home, including one instance of it approaching a window to peer inside at night.